 Within the composition of the Keynesian theory, Friedman devised the theory of monetarism that embodied a slightly adjusted economic policy.
 He outlined the role of monetarism and suggested that monetary supply affects price levels.
 Friedman further criticized the Phillips Curve and the Keynesian multiplier based on the theory of monetarism.

-In 1957, he proposed a treatise called A Theory of Consumption Function whose viewpoint went against that of Keynesian’s.
+In 1957, he proposed a treatise called A Theory of Consumption Function, whose viewpoint went against that of the Keynesian’s.
 By introducing the term “permanent income,” he changed how economists interpreted the consumption function.

 The treatise, alongside monetary theory, earned Friedman a Nobel Prize in Economics in 1976.
 He also published pioneering books throughout his career, focusing on the modern economy.
 Additionally, he published numerous impactful scholarly articles that contributed immensely to the field of economics.

 John Maynard Keynes

 Keynes and Friedman are hailed as the two most influential economists of their time.
 While Keynes rose to fame by first developing the systematic macroeconomic policy for governments, Friedman is widely credited for proposing monetary policy and criticizing Keynes’ line of thought.

 Keynes demonstrated how governments could use monetary policy to control aggregate demand and smoothen out recessions.
 He argued that governments could only spur investment and consumption through strategic spending.
 As a result, it would help to alleviate unemployment.

 Keynesian proposals resulted in a new economic school of thought, which earned the name Keynesian economics.
 Critics of Keynesian theories argued that his pseudo-scientific justifications were meant for politicians without a long-term vision to run fiscal deficits and amass high levels of debt.